opil/documentation/docs/admin/OPIL/opil_server.md

 Note: The value in the `image` field is `map.png`, regardless of our PNG file being named `demo_map.png`.
 This is intended, so please do not change this.

 For now, there is no need to adjust any of these parameters.
-Configuration possibilities regarding this file are explained in the SP documentation (**TODO: LINK !!!**).
+Configuration possibilities regarding this file are explained in the [SP documentation](../SP/opil_server_sp_gettingStarted.md).

 ### Prepare annotations.ini